dvera/riskreport/biomarker/grip_strength.md

 ## Hand Grip Strength

-"Assesses muscular strength using a hand dynamometer.
-Lower grip strength is linked to higher risk of disability, frailty, and mortality."
+"Grip Strength is a simple measure of how much force you generate when you squeeze with your hand.
+It is tested by squeezing a device called a dynamometer, which records the strength of your grip.
+This measurement is not just about hand strength; it is also a quick indicator of overall muscle strength and health.
+Studies show lower grip strength often is linked to a higher risk of certain health issues, like heart disease or mobility problems, especially in older adults.
+Tracking grip strength helps clinicians assess muscle health, recovery progress, or the risk of future health conditions."

 <div style="display: flex; flex-direction: column; gap: 10px;">